 Best things to do in Tulum: a complete overview

 Besides boasting some of the best beaches in the Caribbean, Tulum has many cultural and natural wonders.
 Whether you want to explore or relax on the beach, tis article provides a complete overview of the best things to do in Tulum.

 PRO TIP: One of my top Mexico travel tips is to carry Mexican Pesos.
 While some stores, restaurants and shopping malls accept credit cards, small local markets, street vendors and artisans only accept cash.

 1. Bask in the sun at Tulum beaches

-There are many beautiful beaches in Tulum with powdery white sand and clear turquoise waters.
-Called “playas” in Spanish, these beaches sit along the road that runs through the town.
+Tulum beaches boast powdery white sand and clear turquoise waters.
+Called “playas” in Spanish, they sit along the road that runs through the town.
 While south beaches are often accessible only through resorts and boutique hotels, north beaches in Tulum are more spacious and touristy.

 Perhaps one the most beautiful beaches in Tulum is Playa Ruinas that is right below the famous Tulum Ruins.
 It boasts amazing turquoise waters and a great scenery, so if there’s one beach in Tulum you have to visit, it is definitely Playa Ruinas!

 ✅ Playa Paraiso

 Paradise Beach in Tulum is a pristine stretch popular with yoga enthusiasts and snorkelers.
 It has plenty of restaurants and cafes nearby where you can buy food and snacks.
 If you are looking for gorgeous setting and proximity to amenities, you should definitely include it in your Tulum itinerary.